 This guidance outlines what governors should look for when reviewing the school/college’s online safety policies and procedures and support available.

+This online safety toolkit includes guidance and exemplar policies and templates that can be amended to meet the needs of the provision.
 See also the How we use technology safely poster, which is intended to be displayed at early years provisions.

 This guidance outlines key considerations for safe practice when live-streaming if required to support remote learning.